RobertoNeglia/MultigridSolver/README.md

 The iterative solver solves the linear system $Ax = b$.

+The matrix is stored in a CSR (Compressed Sparse Row) format to exploit the sparsity that arise from the problem discretization.

+The code is completely general and can be used with any symmetric positive definite matrix (to assure convergence, from iterative solvers theory).

 The smoother used is Jacobi, but the code is written so that it can be changed to Gauss-Seidel or any other iterative solver that inherits from the `IterativeSolver` abstract class.

 the `GeometricMultigrid` class is the implementation of the 2 level multigrid solver, while the `MultilevelGeometricMultigrid` is the implementation of the multilevel multigrid solver, which should be used for a number of levels **greater or equal than 3**: using this class for a 2 level multigrid solver will result in a **non-efficient solver** due to the particular data structures used for the multilevel implementation.